catio617/petmed/readme.txt

 this is the readme file for my repo.
 This repo is for training purposes for learning git.
 I'm really excited.
-Yhis is my next sentence for addfonts.
+This is my next sentence for addfonts.